Dolphins to turn Hard Rock Stadium into outdoor drive-in theater

 The Miami Dolphins will likely not have to play a football game until August and in the meantime, Hard Rock Stadium is going to transform into an outdoor movie theater.

 The team will play classic moments from the team’s 54-year history and other films among more events.
-Theater-goers will be able to park their cards inside the stadium and watch the films.
+Theater-goers will be able to park their cars inside the stadium and watch the films.

 DOLPHINS OWNER STEPHEN ROSS CONFIDENT ABOUT NFL SEASON GETTING UNDERWAY, POSSIBLY WITH FANS